 Rumination is aided by bacteria present in the rumen which breaks down cellulose in plants.
 The digested food is then passed to the reticulum.
 Some animals including humans cannot digest cellulose for its complex structure.

-Some animals have a large sac-like structure called caecum which is present between the food pipe or the oesophagus and the small intestine.
-For example Rabbit, Horses.
-Cellulose in food is digested by the action of bacteria which humans do not possess.
+Some animals including Rabbits and Horses have a large sac-like structure called caecum which is present between the food pipe or the oesophagus and the small intestine.
+Cellulose present in the food is digested by the action of bacteria which humans do not possess.

 Some examples of grass-eating animals: